Menu

-In addition to getting a flu shot, there’s a lot you can do to avoid getting sick during flu season.
+In addition to getting a flu shot, you should practice proactive healthcare during flu season.
 Here are some simple yet highly effective steps you can take to protect yourself and your family:

 Stay home while you are sick